Executive Director and Publisher

 Contributing Editor, Columnists

-Before joining the Bulletin as columns editor in 2013, Eaves was a columnist at the now-defunct tablet newspaper The Daily, where she also launched and edited the opinions page.
+Before joining the Bulletin as columns editor in 2013, Eaves was a columnist at the tablet newspaper The Daily, where she also launched and edited the opinions page.
 From 2006 to 2010 she worked as a writer and editor at Forbes magazine, where in 2008 and 2009 she also wrote a weekly column.
 She has freelanced widely, including for Slate, Foreign Policy, Harper's, the New York Times, and the Washington Post.
 In 2006 she was a Robert L. Bartley fellow at the Wall Street Journal.
 From 1999 to 2000, she worked as a journalist for Reuters in London.
-Eaves received a B.A. (honors)...
+Eaves received a B.A. (honors) from the...

 Internet Outreach Coordinator